 The Sony A9 is all about speed.
 Being able to capture images quickly doesn't mean much to sports shooters in particular if you don't have a good viewfinder experience.
 We have seen Sony give attention to viewfinder speed and performance in many of its recent cameras, but the A9 aims to take it to the next level with zero viewfinder blackout, even when shooting at 20 frames per second, and a direct viewfinder image of the subject during tracking and capture.

 Looking at the viewfinder itself, it is a 0.5-inch OLED viewfinder with 3,686K dots and it operates with a 120fps refresh rate (60fps live-view refresh rate).
-The Tru-Finder EVF features 0.78x magnification and 100% coverage.
+The Tru-Finder EVF features a generous 0.78x magnification and 100% coverage.
 The viewfinder also has Zeiss T* coating to reduce reflections.

 Paired with the viewfinder is a hybrid shutter mechanism.
 The mechanical shutter has been refined and offers lower vibration than previous mechanical shutters.
 Further, the shutter is rated for 500,000 cycles.
 The silent, zero-vibration electronic shutter offers shutter speeds up to 1/32,000s and is said to offer minimal distortion.
 The mechanical shutter tops out at 1/8,000s, but both can shoot with shutter speeds as slow as 30 seconds.
 The mechanical shutter also offers a bulb setting.
 Further, flash sync speed is 1/250s.